 I’ve done hours of research and have spent thousands of dollars buying upgrades for my motorcycles and have come to find the best upgrades to make any motorcycle look like new.
 While it was cafe racers I mostly built, these upgrades can be applied to almost all other types of motorcycles you may have.
 These are the upgrades I recommend:

 When I rebuild and restore a motorcycle, that often means I need to repaint the tank and care for the scratches and dents.
 Fortunately it isn’t as painful of a process as you might think.

-I recommend using Dupli-Color aerosol paint for the job (link to Autozone.com which offers same day pick up).
+I recommend using Dupli-Color aerosol paint for the job (link to Amazon.com).
 I also recommend using Dupli-Color aerosol primer before you paint.
 In addition, I like using this 2-part catalyzed clear coat spray (link to Amazon.com) from Spray Max as a perfect last touch to give that needed shine and protection on a tank.

 This clear coat has proven to work extremely well and doesn’t get eaten up when fuel is spilled on it.
 Click here to see an article I wrote about how to successfully paint the motorcycle gas tank yourself.

 I always change the seat on my motorcycles, mostly due to the original seats being old and worn out.
 The look of the seats of some older motorcycles may seem a little outdated anyway.

 I recommend these motorcycle seats found on Amazon.com.
 This is the style of seat I use on all of my motorcycle restorations.
 They may not be as comfortable as those big plushy seats you may see on other motorcycles, but they still give the comfort you need during a ride while still giving your motorcycle an updated look.
 If you’d like higher end seats, I recommend any of these seats found on Motosport.com.